yuan-xy/libra-client/README.md

 client = Client("testnet")
 blob, version = client.get_account_blob(address)
 ```
-#### Get Account State Map data of an Address
+#### Get Account State of an Address
-If the Account has been created, you can call `get_account_state` function which return a map of path to data; other wise, AccountError will be thrown.
+If the Account has been created, you can call `get_account_state` function which return a `AccountState` object with 'ordered_map' field; other wise, AccountError will be thrown.

 ```py
 client = Client("testnet")